Triheinz/Meet-Train/readme.md

 - Log In - As users, we want to log in so we can see the amazing aditional features and create our profile!
 - Log Out - As users, we want to close our session once we finished navigating through this amazing page so no one can get back to our account.
 - Edit Profile - As users, we want to be able to edit our profiles whenever we need it.
-- Create Sport group - As users, we want to be able to interact with group of people with similar sports interest and collaborate between us.
+- Create Sport event - As users, we want to be able to interact with event of people with similar sports interest and collaborate between us.
-- Edit Sports group - As users, we want to edit the sport group if some information is not correct or there's a recent update.
+- Edit Sports event - As users, we want to edit the sport event if some information is not correct or there's a recent update.
-- Delete Sport group - As users, we want to delete some of the sports groups we've created anytime we need to.
+- Delete Sport event - As users, we want to delete some of the sports events we've created anytime we need to.
-- Messages -  as users we want to stablish connection though a message to contact the other profiles user we like.
-- Good Buddy -  as users we want to help the platform and other users know how our encounters went though a comment review on the profile of each user.